Spa: Bathing in the 19th and 20th centuries

 In the 19th century, bathing became a more accepted practice as physicians realized some of the benefits that cleanliness could provide.
 A cholera epidemic in Liverpool, England in 1842 resulted in a sanitation renaissance, facilitated by the overlapping hydropathy and sanitation movements, and the implementation of a series of statutes known collectively as "The Baths and Wash-houses Acts 1846 to 1896".
 The result was increased facilities for bathing and washed clothes, and more people participating in these activities.

 In most instances, the formal architectural development of European spas took place in the 18th and 19th centuries.
 The architecture of Bath, England, developed along Georgian and Neoclassical lines, generally following Palladian structures.
 The most important architectural form that emerged was the "crescent" — a semi-elliptical street plan used in many areas of England.
 The spa architecture of Carlsbad, Marienbad, Franzensbad, and Baden-Baden was primarily Neoclassical, but the literature seems to indicate that large bathhouses were not constructed until well into the 19th century.
 The emphasis on drinking the waters rather than bathing in them led to the development of separate structures known as Trinkhallen (drinking halls) where those taking the cure spent hours drinking water from the springs.

-In the Southeastern Europe, development of the spa resorts took place mostly in the second half of the 19th century.
-So it was also with the Slatina Spa in the Republic of Srpska, BiH, where the thermal and healing springs were discovered in the Roman times.
+In Southeastern Europe, development of spa resorts took place mostly in the second half of the 19th century, such as the Slatina Spa in the Republic of Srpska, BiH, where the thermal and healing springs were discovered in the Roman times.
 Development of the spa resort in Slatina began in the 1870s, when the first modern spa facilities were built.

-By the mid-19th century, the situation had changed dramatically.
-Visitors to the European spas began to stress bathing in addition to drinking the waters.
+By the mid-19th century, visitors to the European spas began to emphasise bathing in addition to drinking the waters.
 Besides fountains, pavilions, and Trinkhallen, bathhouses on the scale of the Roman baths were revived.
 Photographs of a 19th-century spa complex taken in the 1930s, detailing the earlier architecture, show heavy use of mosaic floors, marble walls, classical statuary, arched openings, domed ceilings, segmental arches, triangular pediments, Corinthian columns, and all the other trappings of a Neoclassical revival.
-The buildings were usually separated by function — with the Trinkhalle, the bathhouse, the inhalatorium (for inhaling the vapors), and the Kurhaus or Conversationhaus that was the center of social activity.
+The buildings were usually separated by function — with the Trinkhalle, the bathhouse, the inhalatorium (for inhaling the vapors), and the Kurhaus or Conversationhaus as the center of social activity.
 Baden-Baden featured golf courses and tennis courts, "superb roads to motor over, and drives along quaint lanes where wild deer are as common as cows to us, and almost as unafraid".